GENERAL | SUPER LATE MODEL | OUTLAW LATE MODEL

 E. The decision of track officials is final.

-F. All car haulers/tow vehicles over 10' tall will be parked outside the pit area.
+F. All car haulers/tow vehicles over 10' tall will be parked in Stacker section of the pit area.
 No standing on top of car haulers or tow vehicles during racing action!

 G. Parking assignments may change depending on the event.